shashank09mishra/GU-Technical-Training-2026/AdityaKumar1010707/Sorting Visualizer - APP/visualizer/README.md

 ## Roadmap 🔮
 - [ ] Custom Array Input Feature

-## Contributing 🤝
-Contributions are welcome!
-Feel free to open issues and submit pull requests.

-## License 📜
-This project is licensed under the **MIT License**.

 ## Contact 📧
 For any questions or suggestions, reach out at kadi93030@gmail or visit https://github.com/adityaKumar0909.